Writing Style

 Formatting

-Section titled “Formatting”Structure each stage with a brief introduction (one or two sentences on what the reader will build), followed by precise specifications, implementation guidance, and testing instructions.
+Section titled “Formatting”Structure each stage with a brief introduction that orients the reader: what they’re building, what it doesn’t do yet, and optionally how it connects to what comes next.
+This is distinct from the “skip introductory context” rule, which applies to within-section prose, not stage openers.
+Follow the intro with precise specifications, implementation guidance, and testing instructions.
 Optionally include a debugging section with example test failures or debugging techniques.
 When showing failures, provide actionable guidance: expected versus actual output, then what to check or what might have gone wrong.

 When defining API contracts, data formats, or expected behaviors, be exact.
 Include complete endpoint specifications with methods, parameters, responses, and literal error messages.
 Specify data constraints explicitly.
 The goal is removing ambiguity about what to build without prescribing how to build it.